 Punjabi singer Sidhu Moose Wala shot dead, a day after his security was withdrawn

-Moose Wala who contested the recent Punjab elections on a Congress ticket, and two others, were fired upon while they were travelling in a jeep.
+Moose Wala who contested the recent Punjab polls on a Congress ticket, and two others, were fired upon while they were travelling in a jeep in Mansa district.

 Punjabi singer and Congress leader Sidhu Moose Wala was shot dead in Jahawarke village of Mansa district in Punjab, The Tribune reported.
 Two others were injured after the assailants opened fire at a jeep they were travelling in.